 Spring in Japan is a wondrous time, thanks to the fleeting sakura season that locals and tourists alike come in droves to see.
 This also makes it one of the busiest times of the year across the entire country!
 Japanese love coming together with friends and family to relax and enjoy the spectacular scenery, armed with a picnic blanket and yummy food in tow – an age-old tradition called Hanami.

 Imagine your entire line of sight filled with the loveliest pink and white clouds of delicate sakura flowers.
-From the first bud that blooms til the last petal falls, it really is a sight to behold, before they disappear again for another year!
-It’s also a great reminder that this life is passing, so we need to make the most of it while we can.
+From the first bud that blooms until the last petal falls, it is a sight to behold before they disappear again for another year!
+It’s also a great reminder that this life is passing, so we must make the most of it.
 For a more accurate cherry blossoms forecast, check out this website.
-One of the ways to start planning your trip is to head over to Klook which offers seasonal tours at great savings (we all love some discounts, don’t we ?)
+One of the ways to start planning your trip is to head over to Klook which offers seasonal tours at great savings (we all love some discounts, don’t we?)

 You need a place to stay of course!